Report unauthorised Gypsy and Traveller encampments

 The decision made has to be necessary and proportionate, taking account of the rights of the occupants, as well as their personal circumstances.

-If the police decision is NOT to evict, then the council will use its powers under the Criminal Justice and Public Order Act (CJPOA).
+If the police decision is NOT to evict, then we will use our powers under the Criminal Justice and Public Order Act (CJPOA) (link opens in new window).

-The council’s Enforcement Officer will serve a Section 77 CJPOA Direction Notice on all the occupants of the encampment, which gives 24 hours for them to leave, taking all their possessions with them.
+Our Enforcement Officer will serve a Section 77 CJPOA Direction Notice (link opens in new window) on all the occupants of the encampment, which gives 24 hours for them to leave, taking all their possessions with them.

-If occupants do not leave within 24 hours, the council’s legal services will lay a complaint to the court under Section 78 of CJPOA.
+If occupants do not leave within 24 hours, our legal services will lay a complaint to the court under Section 78 of CJPOA (link opens in new window).

 Once the court has accepted the complaint, the magistrate will sign the complaint, after which the court will issue a summons for the occupants to appear at that court.